austinsherron/nvim/TASKS.md

 - [ ] Continue comments only in docstrings
 - [ ] Automatically add new params to docstrings
 - [ ] Add unit tests
-- [ ] Add Lualine support for projects
-- [ ] Add Lualine support for sessions
 - [ ] Add more systematic logging
 - [ ] Add more systematic error-handling
 - [ ] Spectre in a modal?
 - [ ] Change diagnostic symbols to something snazzier
 - [ ] Add tracebacks to error logging
-- [ ] Add ability to make file executable from nvim-tree
+- [ ] Add ability to make file "un-executable" from nvim-tree
 - [ ] Configure auto-completion support for neorepl
 - [ ] Add barbar + session integration so buffers are restored in correct order